nodejs/node/doc/api/fs.md

 * `options` {Object|integer}
   * `recursive` {boolean} **Default:** `false`
   * `mode` {string|integer} Not supported on Windows. **Default:** `0o777`.
-* Returns: {Promise}
+* Returns: {Promise} Fulfills with either no arguments, or the first directory path created if `recursive` is `true`.

-Asynchronously creates a directory then fulfills the `Promise` with either no arguments, or the first directory path created if `recursive` is `true`.
+Asynchronously creates a directory.

 The optional `options` argument can be an integer specifying `mode` (permission and sticky bits), or an object with a `mode` property and a `recursive`